sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-environment-creation.md

 Use the portal to confirm that all of the 21 files are uploaded to the root directory of the **basicdemo** container.

 Also in the portal, find the storage account tab called **Access keys**, it has information you will use in the next lab.
 Get familiar with the blue icons to copy the information for storage account name, key and connection string.
 They prevent partial copy of the codes.
 Extra care with the connection string, it is long and finished with **core.windows.net**.

+## Step 4 - Create the Cognitive Services Account

+As explained in the [introduction](../resources/md-files/introduction.md) and in the [Solution Architecture](../resources/md-files/solution-architecture.md): Starting December 21, 2018, you will need to [associate](https://docs.microsoft.com/en-us/azure/search/cognitive-search-attach-cognitive-services) a Cognitive Services resource to your Azure Cognitive Search solution, in order to enrich more than 20 documents per day.
+This is the case of this training.

+Follow [this](https://docs.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account) process to create a Cognitive Account **in the same region and resource group** you choose in the previous steps.
+Name your resource as `my-cog-serv` and use the `S0` pricing tier.
+It will give you access to Vision, Language and Search capabilities, exactly what is required for this training.

 ## Next Step